foodaylabs/fooday-docs/docs/07-report-and-voting.md

 ------

-## The Voting Rules
+## Voting Verification Process

 After a challenge (report) is submitted, Fooday’s voting system is activated.
+This system randomly selects multiple users to partake in the voting verification process.

+Once a spot or review is reported and enters the voting verification phase, the information in question cannot be modified until the entire verification process has been finalized.
+Additionally, other users are precluded from submitting further challenges (reports) for the same spot or review.

-The system randomly selects several users to participate in the voting process, ensuring a fair and unbiased assessment.
-These selected users carefully review the reported spot or review and cast their votes as “agree” or “not agree” based on their judgment.
-The goal is to determine the accuracy and contribution of the reported content to the platform’s overall reliability.
+The selected users will carefully review the reported spot information or review and cast their votes of "Agree" or "Disagree" based on their judgment.

 ### How does the system select verification voters?